Archives

 Many people are exploring low-dose cannabis before breathwork, journaling, or a mindful walk brings them into the present moment.
 And when you choose the right product (not that one that made you overthink your lunch order in 2017), it can support a calmer, more tuned-in vibe.

-✅ Set a vibe: dim lighting, gentle music, no distractions
+✅ Set the energy: dim lighting, gentle music, no distractions

 ✅ Microdose or take a low-dose edible, then do 10 minutes of guided meditation